cambeaudoin/dungeon-magazine-index/README.md

 This repo is a simple page that indexes all the adventures from Dungeon Magazine when it was being published.
 There was no way to sort the content in the past, so here it is.

-You can see a working page here: http://dmadventures.comeze.com/
+You can see a working page here: http://dmadventures.comeze.com/ If you just want the data dump of all th adventures, find it here: https://github.com/cambeaudoin/dungeon-magazine-index/blob/master/public/src/content.json

 Enjoy!